borntofrappe/game-development/Games/Mazes/README.md

 With this folder I set out to implement a series of algorithms to create perfect mazes, mazes in which any two cells can be connected by one path.
 It is inspired by the book [_Mazes for Programmers Code Your Own Twisty Little Passages_](http://www.mazesforprogrammers.com/), and specifically the first part of the volume.

-There is no game, currently, but a series of demos creating mazes with the different algorithms and shapes.
+There is no game, currently, but a series of demos creating mazes with different algorithms and shapes.

 ## Algorithms